Hospital Bag Packing List for Labour (Singapore)

 - Receipts for pre-delivery medical expenses such as consultations and tests.
 You have to submit these receipts during registration to claim from Medisave Maternity Package.

-- Sanitary Pads (I wore the maternity pad loops NUH provided, Intimate brand.
+- Maternity Pads.
+(I wore the maternity pad loops NUH provided, Intimate brand.
 I quite like it!)

 - Pyjamas/Nightdresses.
 That is if you prefer your own, bring those with front openings if breastfeeding.
 (I wore the ones NUH provided.)